gianlucaromeo/gianlucaromeo/README.md

 ## Hey - My name is Gianluca 🤝

-I'm a frontend engineer, obsessed with user-centric design.
+I'm a frontend engineer, passionate about user-centric design.

 > I believe in learning concepts more than frameworks and languages.